VinAIResearch/fsvc-ata/README.md

 ## Data Preparation

-Check [this](https://github.com/MCG-NJU/FSL-Video) for details of data downloading.
+Check [this](https://github.com/MCG-NJU/FSL-Video) for details of Something-Something V2 downloading.

-For data preprocessing, we use [vidtools](https://github.com/liu-zhy/vidtools.git) as in [TAM](https://github.com/liu-zhy/temporal-adaptive-module) to extracte frames of video.
+For data preprocessing, we use [vidtools](https://github.com/liu-zhy/vidtools.git) as in [TAM](https://github.com/liu-zhy/temporal-adaptive-module) to extract frames of video.

 The processing of video data can be summarized as follows:

 - Extract frames from videos.

-  1. Firstly, you need clone [vidtools](https://github.com/liu-zhy/vidtools.git):
+  1. Firstly, users need clone [vidtools](https://github.com/liu-zhy/vidtools.git):

      ```bash
      git clone https://github.com/liu-zhy/vidtools.git & cd vidtools